‘Destiny 2’ Beta: Everything You Need To Know

 How Do I Get In?

 If you can’t wait for the open beta to start on Thursday, the simplest way to get in is to pre-order the game.
-You’ll be a given a code to redeem on Bungie’s website where you will be able
+You’ll be a given a code to redeem on Bungie’s website where you will be able to pick your preferred platform (PS4, Xbox One, or PC).
+You’ll then be given a code for the selected platform.

+You will need to link your PSN, Xbox LIVE, or Blizzard account to your Bungie.net account.
+Try to avoid linking and unlinking account though as that can cause you to lose information.
+Refer to this Bungie help article for full details.

 What’s In it?